tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/framework.md

 ### `tf.convert_to_tensor_or_indexed_slices(value, dtype=None, name=None, as_ref=False)` {#convert_to_tensor_or_indexed_slices}

-Converts the given object to an `Output` or an `IndexedSlices`.
+Converts the given object to a `Tensor` or an `IndexedSlices`.

 If `value` is an `IndexedSlices` or `SparseTensor` it is returned unmodified.
-Otherwise, it is converted to an `Output` using `convert_to_tensor()`.
+Otherwise, it is converted to a `Tensor` using `convert_to_tensor()`.

 ##### Args: